 MANDATORY NOTICES IMPORTANT NOTICE ABOUT THIS GUIDE AND THE LEGISLATIVE NOTICES INCLUDED A Plan Sponsor's responsibilities include making sure the health plan complies with ERISA, ACA and other federal and state regulations.
 Various federal notices are set forth below.
 Even if employers use third-party service providers to manage the plan, there are still certain functions that may make the employer responsible as a fiduciary.
 Plan Sponsors are recommended to maintain comprehensive record-keeping documents for up to seven years.
-Airstream does not intend for you to use this guide as a substitute for legal counsel.
+Insurance Office of America does not intend for you to use this guide as a substitute for legal counsel.
 Should you have any questions or concerns, you should contact your legal counsel for further guidance on all matters pertaining to compliance.
 Importantly, since this information is intended as a brief overview, please refer to the applicable federal regulations for more specific and detailed information.
 In addition, please note that States may have additional laws, restrictions and benefits that are more protective of individuals.
 You should always consult your State's benefits and insurance laws for further guidance.
+Important Notice:

-Important Notice: Medicare Part D Creditable Coverage Disclosure Please read this notice carefully and keep it where What Happens To Your Current Coverage If you can find it.
-This notice has information about your current prescription drug coverage with Airstream and about your options under Medicare's prescription drug coverage.
+Medicare Part D Creditable Coverage Disclosure Please read this notice carefully and keep However, if you lose your current creditable options under Medicare's prescription drug join a Medicare drug plan. coverage.
 This information can help you decide whether or not you want to join a Medicare drug plan.
 If you are considering joining, you should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
 Information about where you can get help to make decisions about your prescription drug coverage is at the end of this notice.
 There are two important things you need to know about your current coverage and Medicare's prescription drug coverage: - 1.
 Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
 You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare drug plans provide at least a standard level of coverage set by Medicare.
 Some plans may also offer more coverage for a higher monthly premium. - 2.
-Airstream has determined that the prescription drug coverage offered by Anthem plan is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
+Heartland has determined that the prescription drug coverage offered Anthem plan is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
 Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.
 When Can You Join A Medicare Drug Plan?